facundocarballo/saver-community/src/web3/contracts/Rewards/ConfidenceReward/README.md

-# Smart Contract - Base Reward
+# Smart Contract - Confidence Reward

 ## How Confidence Reward works?
 This Contract inherits from the BaseReward Contract.